Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Related Works

 Methods introduced above show promising results when tested with seen encoders, but performance drastically falls with unseen encoders.
-Recently, a couple of works \cite{dong2023reconstruct, park2023towards, shahreza2023face} considered FRTA scenarios in their work. \cite{dong2023reconstruct} suggests a genetic algorithm-based approach along with an attack pipeline to impersonate the target user.
-Reconstructed images are high quality, but evolutionary algorithms rely on random mutation and selection processes which might get trapped in local optima or fail to generalize well due to the limited exploration-exploitation trade-off inherent in their design. \cite{park2023towards} suggests query efficient zeroth-order gradient estimation with top $k$ initialization search followed by ensembling.
-This approach typically iteratively adjusts latent representations to minimize reconstruction errors but may suffer from overfitting to specific characteristics of the seen encoder. \cite{shahreza2023face} trains a network which maps features to the $\mathcal{W^{+}}$ latent space of StyleGAN3 to learn the $\mathcal{W^{+}}$ distribution space based on a WGAN framework, however, the GAN frameworks are prone to mode collapse.
+Recently, \cite{dong2023reconstruct,park2023towards,shahreza2023face,shahreza2023comprehensive} regarded transfer attack scenarios in their works. \cite{dong2023reconstruct} suggests a genetic algorithm-based approach along with an attack pipeline to impersonate the target user.
+Reconstructed images are high quality, but evolutionary algorithms relying on random mutation and selection processes might get trapped in local optima or fail to generalize well due to the limited exploration-exploitation trade-off in their inherent design. \cite{park2023towards} suggests query efficient zeroth-order gradient estimation with ensembling the initial top $k$ initialization search followed by ensembling.
+This approach iteratively adjusts latent representations to minimize reconstruction errors but suffer from overfitting to specific characteristics of the seen encoder. \cite{shahreza2023face,shahreza2023comprehensive} train networks which map face embeddings to the $\mathcal{W^{+}}$ latent space of StyleGAN3 and 3D aware generative model respectively to utilize the representation of each generative models.
+They evaluate 5 different types of attacks including transfer attack in whitebox and blackbox scenario in their work.
+Unlike previous works, we approach FRTA as an OOD generalization problem with more challenging datasets and various types of face recognition systems.